umanitoba-cssa/constitution/Constitution.md

 1. Act as a liaison for the students towards the Department of Computer Science, Faculty of Science and UMSU.
 2. Act as a liaison between students and Council.
-3. Stay up to date on departmental and Senate meetings pertaining to the Computer Science program.
+3. Stay up to date on Faculty and Senate meetings pertaining to the Computer Science program.
+4. Attend Student Executive Assembly (SEA) Meetings and Department of Computer Science Meetings on behalf of the CSSA, or put fair effort into acquiring a proxy from Council.
+5. Summarize the relevant contents of external meetings, including but not limited to those listed above, to Council.
-4. Lead relevant campaigns on issues affecting the Computer Science Student Community.
+6. Lead relevant campaigns on issues affecting the Computer Science Student Community.
+7. Work with the Director of Internal Affairs to maintain communication with other University of Manitoba student groups.
-5. Work with the Director of Advocacy to promote opportunities of initiative/programs/organizations pertaining to where the Computer Science community is underrepresented.
+8. Work with the Director of Advocacy to promote opportunities of initiative/programs/organizations pertaining to where the Computer Science community is underrepresented.
-6. Ensure that the CSSA lounge is a safe and inclusive space.
+9. Ensure that the CSSA lounge is a safe and inclusive space.
-7. Lead the Outreach Committee, call committee meetings and delegate tasks to committee members.
-8. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
+10. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Events

 1. Oversee the planning the events for the Computer Science community.
 2. Coordinate a minimum of one event or academic initiative in each term, as per the discretion of the Council.
 3. Ensure there are an adequate number of social and academic events.
-4. Oversee and create posters and advertisements for all CSSA events.
-5. Ensure posters and advertisements for CSSA events are in an accessible format.
-6. Work in collaboration with other groups to promote and assist with collabroative events and initiatives.
+4. Work in collaboration with other groups to promote and assist with collaborative events and initiatives.
-7. Ensure that the CSSA lounge is a safe and inclusive space.
+5. Ensure that the CSSA lounge is a safe and inclusive space.
+6. Work with the Director of Promotions to create posters and advertisements for all CSSA events.
+7. Ensure posters and advertisements for CSSA events are in an accessible format.
 8. Work with the Director of Promotions to advertise group events on the CSSA's social media pages.
-9. Co-lead the Events and Promotions Committee with the Director of Promotions, call committee meetings and delegate tasks to committee members.
-10. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.
+9. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.

 ### Director of Advocacy
 If not filled by an elected executive in the CSSA elections, an elected executive of an UMSU recognized underrepresented community within the Department of Computer Science may be appointed as the Director of Advocacy for the CSSA, e.g., the Women in Computer Science Council.